-The CDT spans the Faculties of Engineering, Natural Sciences and Medicine at Imperial, with investigators from the Departments of Bioengineering, Mechanical Engineering, Electrical and Electronic Engineering, Computing, Chemistry, Physics, Life Sciences, and the Division of Brain Sciences.
-Directed by Dr Simon Schultz, Prof Bill Wisden and Prof Paul Matthews, it intends to admit approximately 14 students per year.
+The CDT spans the Faculties of Engineering, Natural Sciences and Medicine at Imperial College, with investigators from multiple departments including Bioengineering, Brain Sciences, Chemistry, Computing and Electrical and Electronic Engineering.
+Directed by Profs Simon Schultz, Bill Wisden and Paul Matthews, it typically admits 12-14 students per year.
 All research projects involve a team of supervisors, each of whom bring complementary expertise to the project.
 In addition to researchers from across Imperial College, the CDT involves twenty industry and charity partners, as well as satellite research groups at the Crick Institute, UCL and the University of Oxford.

 All studentships are open to UK or EU* applicants who meet EPSRC eligibility criteria.
 A limited number of places is also available to UK or EU applicants, with no residency criteria.

-International (non UK/EU) candidates cannot be considered for funded studentships, but may be considered for alternative CDT projects if they can provide their own full funding for the 4 years.
-Interested candidates should contact their proposed supervisor(s) to discuss opportunities and alternative projects before applying.
+International (non UK/EU) candidates cannot apply for funded studentships, but may be considered for alternative CDT projects if they can provide their own full funding for the 4 years.
+Interested candidates should visit the CDT website and contact their proposed supervisor(s) to discuss opportunities and alternative projects before applying.